Maik13579/SimpleGraspingPipeline/README.md

 - `geometry_msgs/Point querry_point`
   A reference point used to sort planes and objects when not sorting by height.
 - `float32 height_above_plane`
-  The minimum height above a plane at which objects are detected (default ~0.3 m if not provided).
+  The maximum height above a plane at which objects are detected (default ~0.3 m if not provided).
 - `float32 width_adjustment`
   A parameter to expand the region of interest for object detection.